 Introduction

-A vital tool in the response to the COVID-19 pandemic has been wastewater surveillance.
+A vital tool in the global response to the COVID-19 pandemic has been wastewater surveillance (table 1).
 Monitoring viral (SARS-CoV-2) load in the sewers provides estimates of the infection rate in a community and trends in virus circulation in the population.
 Unlike traditional public health surveys based on individual testing, viral load in wastewater has been shown to provide a relatively low-cost estimate of disease prevalence that are not biased by testing capacity or behaviours, and that often precede public health data by a few days (Kumar et al., 2021).
 Efforts to implement wastewater surveillance to track SARS-CoV-2 across the globe have been met with different types of challenges.
-In some regions, such as São Paulo State, Brazil, there has been a long tradition of utilising wastewater surveillance to track the prevalence or the outbursts of serious diseases, in particular, poliovirus, as a supplementary approach to the Global Polio Eradication Initiative (De Melo Cassemiro et al., 2016; Martins et al., 1983; WHO, 2014, 2022).
+In some regions, such as São Paulo state, Brazil, there has been a long tradition of utilising wastewater surveillance to track the prevalence or the outbursts of serious diseases, in particular, poliovirus, as a supplementary approach to the Global Polio Eradication Initiative (De Melo Cassemiro et al., 2016; Martins et al., 1983; WHO, 2014, 2022).
 However, in many other countries, such as the Wales, wastewater monitoring for public health surveillance had never been routinely implemented other than for environmental monitoring.
 This is surprising considering the demonstration as an effective monitoring tool for infection outbreaks in the UK over 75 years ago (Moore, 1948, 1950).

+Table 1.
+Examples of SARS-CoV-2 monitoring programmes from around the globe.
+Details of these programmes are provided, such as the number of sample sites, the population coverage (where available) as well as the frequency of sampling per week.
+Data was extracted from various sources for each of the programmes, as outlined in the reference column.
+Some of the estimates are not current, and instead reflect peak coverage.
+End date is characterised by the national programme finishing, being drastically reduced, or no longer providing data to their public dashboard.